 Asbestos Removal in Sydney

-When renovating or demolishing a building that contains asbestos, you need to ensure that asbestos removal is performed prior to the demolition of the building.
-Ensuring the asbestos is removed safely, efficiently and in accordance with Government codes is a legal requirement and a good idea to keep all your workers, contractors and customers safe.
+When renovating or demolishing a building that contains asbestos materials, you need to ensure that asbestos removal is performed prior to any works commencing.
+Ensuring the asbestos is removed safely, efficiently and in accordance with Government codes and legislations is a legal requirement and a good idea to keep all your workers, contractors and customers safe.

-EnviroX do not remove asbestos as we are an Occupational Hygienist and Environmental Consultant company, however we do work with many asbestos removalists and are able to ensure that you receive competitive prices and outstanding quality of work.
-High quality asbestos removalists are very important as you do not want an asbestos removalist that will cut corners and potentially put you, your family, your workers or anyone at risk of exposure to asbestos.
+EnviroX Consulting do not remove asbestos as we are an Occupational Hygienist and Environmental Consultant company, however we do work with many asbestos removalists and are able to ensure that you receive competitive prices and an outstanding quality of work.
+High quality asbestos removalists are very important as you don’t want an asbestos removalist that will cut corners and not complete the job to a satisfactory standard; potentially putting you, your family or your workers at risk of potential exposure to asbestos.

-As we work in the industry we know which asbestos removalists and good and which aren’t.
-EnviroX recommends asbestos clearance reports following any asbestos removal as it ensures a high quality job has been completed and there is no risk to reoccupy the area without protective equipment.
+As we have been working within the industry for many years, we know which asbestos removalist companies are good and which are not so good.
+EnviroX recommends asbestos clearance reports following any asbestos removal, whether it is less than or greater than 10m2, as it ensures that a high quality removal job has been completed and there is no risk for anyone to reoccupy the area without wearing protective equipment.

-The cost of asbestos removal can vary widely between contractors when asbestos remvoalists are contracted through EnviroX are chosen due to competency and value for money.
-However, we strongly discourage anyone from engaging low cost asbestos removal companies that you might find due to the quality of works and appropriate licensing.
+The cost of asbestos removal can vary widely between contractors.
+Asbestos removalists selected and contracted through EnviroX Consulting are chosen based on known competency, adherence to safe working procedures and value for money.
+However, we strongly discourage anyone from engaging suspiciously low cost asbestos removal companies that you might come across due to the risks associated with the potential low quality of works and appropriate legal licensing.

 Friable asbestos removal

-Friable asbestos can be classified in many different ways, asbestos containing debris smaller than 7mm, able to be crushed under hand pressure or in powder form.
-It’s the most dangerous state of asbestos because it’s able to release asbestos fibres into the air which can in turn be inhaled into the lungs causing health effects.
+Friable asbestos can be classified in many different ways; asbestos containing debris smaller than 7mm, is able to be crushed under hand pressure or is in a loose, powder form.
+This also includes previously non-friable ‘bonded’ material that has been crushed, broken or damaged through mechanical force or that has deteriorated overtime.
+Friable asbestos is the most dangerous state of asbestos because it’s able to release respirable asbestos fibres into the air which can in turn be inhaled into the lungs potentially causing adverse health problems.

-Due to the high risk works when dealing with friable asbestos Workcover requires a special license for its removal.
-A Class A licensed asbestos removalist is allowed to remove bonded and friable asbestos materials.
-Class B licensed asbestos removalist is only permitted to remove bonded asbestos.
+Due to the high risk works when dealing with friable asbestos, WorkCover requires a special license for its removal.
+Only Class A licensed asbestos removalist’s are allowed to remove friable asbestos materials while both Classes A and B licensed asbestos removalists are permitted to remove bonded asbestos materials.
+If engaging an asbestos removalist company on your own, make sure they have the required licences for the scope of works.

-To classify is an area is bonded or friable can be quite difficult as it is not always so obvious.
-Bonded asbestos can become friable asbestos through multiple ways, weathering through time or damaged (smashed bonded asbestos sheeting is often friable due to the definitions above).
-Instead of having to determine if asbestos is friable or non-friable its wiser to contact an occupational hygienist to conduct an asbestos inspection and risk assessment prior to removal works.
+Classifying an area as either bonded or friable asbestos can be quite difficult as it is not always visibly obvious.
+Instead of trying to determine if asbestos materials are friable or bonded, it is advisable to contact a competent occupational hygienist to conduct an asbestos inspection and risk assessment prior to undertaking any removal works to determine what class of removalist is required to undertake the works.

 Do it yourself asbestos removal (DIY)

-Asbestos removal doesn’t legally require a license if:
+Asbestos removal doesn’t legally require a license if it meets the following requirements:

 If you have a small amount of bonded asbestos you may be tempted to conduct the removal yourself or hire a cheap unlicensed removalist.
-EnviroX highly discourages this for the reason that if you are not trained in asbestos you should not be working with it.
-A small exposure could impact not only your life and quality of life but of those around you.
+EnviroX Consulting highly discourages this as the potential risks are too high for untrained, unaware and unlicensed removalists.
+A small exposure could not only impact on your life but also of those around you.

-Asbestos air monitoring is required during friable asbestos removal and is recommended during all asbestos removals greater than 10m2 as well as if the area is adjacent to a public location.
+Airborne Asbestos Monitoring is legally required during friable asbestos material removal as the potential for loose fibres to escape the subject area during the removal is very high.
+While it is not legally required, EnviroX Consulting recommends airborne asbestos monitoring during all asbestos removal works greater than 10m2 and especially if the area is adjacent to a public location such as walkways, shops and schools.
 As per the Codes of Practice – How To Safely Remove Asbestos